Pheoniex/Soundex_Algorithm-EN-/README.md

 What to ADD:
-We could make use of other algorithms such as edit distance and such to determine most probable alternatives to our query and thus decreasing the number of suggestions that are displayed per query and also make more accurate.
+#We could make use of other algorithms such as edit distance and such to determine most probable alternatives to our query and thus decreasing
+#The number of suggestions that are displayed per query and also make more accurate.
-We could make a function to update the lexicon rather than reinitialising every time also it could be made optional.
+#We could make a function to update the lexicon rather than reinitialising every time also it could be made optional.
-We could try to make the programme work for a string (group of words containg any charachters).
+#We could try to make the programme work for a string (group of words containg any charachters).